axel7083/Homepage/README.md

 You can directly go/open this page using Ctrl+Q anywhere in your browser.
 No need to lose time searching where is the right tab.

+## Wallpaper

+I like to have beautiful and nice wallpaper, therefore I decided to use the [Pexels](https://www.pexels.com/) website, and they API to display nice background by themes.

+The user can choose between themes available, and differents images will be displayed related to the selected theme.

 ## Todo

 Some future widgets I will implement: